Apple plans $1 billion expansion at data center in Nevada

 RENO, Nev.
-(AP) — Apple has announced plans for a $1 billion expansion of its massive data center east of Reno, Nevada.
+(AP) — Apple announced plans Wednesday for a $1 billion expansion of its massive data center east of Reno, doubling its investment and roughly tripling its workforce at the technology campus where company officials expect to hire 100 additional workers.

-Apple spokesman Josh Rosenstock said Wednesday the investment will include the hiring of 100 permanent workers, doubling its workforce at the existing site in the Reno Technology Center.
-He says they expect new construction will support an additional 300 jobs.
+The announcement came as the Reno City Council approved Apple’s plans to build a $4 million shipping and receiving warehouse on a vacant lot in downtown Reno that will make it eligible for millions of dollars in tax breaks.

-The announcement came as the Reno City Council approved Apple’s plans Wednesday to build a $4 million shipping and receiving warehouse in downtown Reno that will make it eligible for millions of dollars in tax breaks.
+“We’re excited to be increasing our contributions to the local economy with an additional $1 billion investment to expand our data center and supporting facilities,” Apple spokesman John Rosenstock said in an email to The Associated Press.
+“As part of our growth, we plan to hire 100 employees and expect construction will support an additional 300 jobs.”

-The data center is located along U.S. Interstate 80 about 5 miles (8 kilometers) west of Tesla’s giant battery factory.
+Last week, Apple announced a new $1 billion fund aimed at creating more U.S. manufacturing jobs, but provided few details.
+As part of a strategy emphasizing its role in the U.S. economy, it also released a state-by-state breakdown of where its 80,000 U.S. employees work — more than half in California’s Silicon Valley.

 Most Read Stories